 Q: What if my child has food allergies?

 A: When you arrive with your camper, everyone meets with the camp dietician to review any food allergies or dietary restrictions.
 The dietician works with the Kitchen staff throughout the session to make sure food allergies are accommodated as appropriate.
 For more information, please see our Food and Nutrition Policy here.

-Q: What diabetes supplies should I pack?
+Q: What should I pack?
+Which diabetes supplies will I need?